Awesome-Support/Awesome-Support/readme.txt

 77. Free Woocommerce Integration: Adds the SUBMIT TICKET and MY TICKET page links to the WooCommerce user dashboard

 == Changelog ==

+= 6.1.10
+	* We fixed the vulnerability where a subscriber role could have the ability to skip the "Awesome Support: First Time Install" banner process in the admin dashboard.

 = 6.1.9
 	* We fixed when the agent was not able to choose a user when changing the ticket creator field.